HOW TO WRITE AN APP DEVELOPMENT BRIEF TEMPLATE FOR 2023

 - The app name can be decided at any point during the process.
-Sometimes it’s a good idea to decide a name early to see if it is available on the App Store, but this is not necessary until it’s time to publish the app.
+Sometimes it’s a good idea to decide on a name early to see if it is available on the App Store, but this is not necessary until it’s time to publish the app.

 - Define a realistic budget required for a Mobile Application design and development.
 This is important prior to delving into exciting concept discussions, which can be time-consuming.

 - It is totally fine to offer a budget indication to your app designer/developer so they can offer solutions that meet your budget requirements.

 - Will you be providing user interface graphics for each screen of the finished app?
 Or Would you like the designer to create them?
 If you are not a designer, then let a professional UI designer do this for you.